orenagiv/first_robotics_falcon_halloween/README.md

 🤌 Listen to Oren's explanation about [Project Management and Team Work](https://github.com/users/orenagiv/projects/1/views/1).

 ## GETTING STARTED
+Follow these instructions to set up your development environment and get started with the project.

 ### Step by Step Instructions
 #### Phase 1
 - Install VSCode: https://code.visualstudio.com/